Biological Standards Institute Upgrades Steam Boiler System

 The existing boiler plant at South Mimms consisted of three 4-tonne steam boilers, all approximately 25 years old.
 Although they provided sufficient steam for the site, the boilers were no longer efficient when compared with modern alternatives and there was considerable scope to make significant cost and carbon savings.

-CFB specified three Universal 3-pass horizontal boilers, type UL-S 4000 x 10bar.g, each configured for a maximum steam output of 3868kg/hr (4000kg/hr from and at 100°C).
-Manufactured by LOOS in Germany, the UL-S features a patented off-centre burner, which results in drier steam and enhanced heat transfer efficiency.
+CFB specified three Universal 3-pass horizontal boilers, type UL-S 4000 x 10bar.g, each configured for a maximum steam output of 3868kg/hr (4000kg/hr from and at 100C).
+The UL-S features a patented off-centre burner, which results in drier steam and enhanced heat transfer efficiency.

 The boiler also has high integrity water level and feedwater pump controls, which provide 72 hours of certificated un-manned operation, and a fully modulating burner.
 It is also equipped with a touch-screen, MODBUS-enabled control panel display functions including load control, boiler and burner operation hours counter, plain English operation and fault signals.